 St Mark's School has positive attitudes to parents/carers and values their important role in their child's education.
 Parents/carers are always informed when their child is placed on the SEN list and the graduated response, outlined in the Code of Practice, is explained to them.

-SENDIASS (formally known as Parent Partnership Service) information is also given.
+Parent Partnership Service information is also given.
 They are fully involved in the review process.
 Interpreters are arranged for parents who require translation during meetings.

 Written information is in accessible formats and sufficient notice is given for meetings to enable parents/carers time to prepare.

-SENDIASS, Judith Lane and Sarah Francis are proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
+The Parental Support Adviser, Judith Lane, is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.